Power of Attorney Solicitors

 How Do You Get a Power of Attorney?

 To begin with, you will need to create a document that details what your chosen attorney can and cannot make decisions about.
-A LPA is a very important document and should be made with the advice and guidance of a Lasting Power of Attorney solicitor to ensure it is valid.
+An LPA is a very important document and should be made with the advice and guidance of a Lasting Power of Attorney solicitor to ensure it is valid.

-The LPA will then be registered with the Office of the Public Guardian.
+A Lasting Power of Attorney must then be registered with the Office of the Public Guardian.

 Can You Have More Than One Power of Attorney?